 I started working as an environmental scientist when the environmental impacts of acid rain were of great concern.
 Not long after that, I assisted on a project that examined how effectively fast-growth tree farms could remove carbon dioxide from the atmosphere.
 I soon realized I was very good at ‘counting things’ and that, in the air quality field, emission inventories form the basis of almost every project.
 My career focus on emission inventory development has been very diverse and continually offers new challenges and learning opportunities.

 Darcy holds a B.S. in forest resource management from Virginia Tech and an M.S. in public health from the University of North Carolina at Chapel Hill.
-She has been a volunteer coach with Special Olympics for the past 20 years.
+She has been a volunteer coach with Special Olympics for over 20 years.
 Darcy also enjoys gardening and traveling (and specializes in getting lost).